drop-stones/fzf-lua-normal-mode/README.md

 | `repeatable` | `boolean` (optional) | Default: `true`.
 Enables repeatable behavior like movement keys |
 | `wait_user_input` | `boolean` (optional) | Default: `false`.
 Waits for one more character after executing `action` |

-### ⏱ `defer_ms`

-The number of milliseconds to wait before returning to normal mode after a key is pressed.<br />
-Default is `20`.

-> [!NOTE]
->
-> Setting a lower value will makes the response feel faster, but may cause timing issues.
-> Tune this based on your environment for the best balance of responsiveness and stability.
->

 ### Example

 ```lua